 We had both been involved with charities previously, Charlotte supporting the Aim Higher initiative in Kettering and me providing treatment to the Macmillan nursing team and relatives of those affected by cancer.
 We were also proudly members of The Good Business Charter group of companies

-After our first year of business, we began to look for an organisation to support.
+After our first year of business, we began to look for an organisation to support with leadership development.
 We knew we wanted to offer something more than ad hoc, that would have a more lasting impact and that could be measured for effectiveness.
 And happily, we met Noo Jarvill, Head of Corporate Engagement at the Hope Centre, through a local networking event.
 Noo talked everyone through the broad range of work the centre does to provide services to people throughout Northampton – and although she didn’t specify management or leadership skills training, we thought something to support the managers and leaders in the organisation could be of value, so we offered to work with the team over the course of a year.

 Here’s a brief insight into the Hope Centre work…